japila-books/spark-sql-internals/docs/spark-sql-KafkaSourceProvider.md

   df: DataFrame): BaseRelation
 ----

-NOTE: `createRelation` is part of the <<spark-sql-CreatableRelationProvider.adoc#createRelation, CreatableRelationProvider Contract>> to write the rows of a structured query (a DataFrame) to an external data source.
+NOTE: `createRelation` is part of the <<spark-sql-CreatableRelationProvider.md#createRelation, CreatableRelationProvider Contract>> to write the rows of a structured query (a DataFrame) to an external data source.

-`createRelation` gets the <<spark-sql-kafka-options.adoc#topic, topic>> option from the input `parameters`.
+`createRelation` gets the <<spark-sql-kafka-options.md#topic, topic>> option from the input `parameters`.

 `createRelation` gets the <<kafkaParamsForProducer, Kafka-specific options for writing>> from the input `parameters`.

-`createRelation` then uses the `KafkaWriter` helper object to <<spark-sql-KafkaWriter.adoc#write, write the rows of the DataFrame to the Kafka topic>>.
+`createRelation` then uses the `KafkaWriter` helper object to <<spark-sql-KafkaWriter.md#write, write the rows of the DataFrame to the Kafka topic>>.

-In the end, `createRelation` creates a fake <<spark-sql-BaseRelation.adoc#, BaseRelation>> that simply throws an `UnsupportedOperationException` for all its methods.
+In the end, `createRelation` creates a fake <<spark-sql-BaseRelation.md#, BaseRelation>> that simply throws an `UnsupportedOperationException` for all its methods.

-`createRelation` supports <<spark-sql-CreatableRelationProvider.adoc#Append, Append>> and <<spark-sql-CreatableRelationProvider.adoc#ErrorIfExists, ErrorIfExists>> only. `createRelation` throws an `AnalysisException` for the other save modes:
+`createRelation` supports <<spark-sql-CreatableRelationProvider.md#Append, Append>> and <<spark-sql-CreatableRelationProvider.md#ErrorIfExists, ErrorIfExists>> only. `createRelation` throws an `AnalysisException` for the other save modes:

 ```
 Save mode [mode] not allowed for Kafka.
 Allowed save modes are [Append] and [ErrorIfExists] (default).